-The Gender-sensitive Law-making and Oversight Workshop with the Dewan Rakyat took place virtually from Tuesday, 22 June, to Thursday, 24 June, and was organised in collaboration with a local Malaysian organisation ENGENDER - a social enterprise which aims to advance the empowerment of women and gender equality.
+The Gender-sensitive Law-making and Oversight Workshop with the Dewan Rakyat took place virtually on 22-24 June, and was organised in collaboration with a local Malaysian organisation ENGENDER - a social enterprise that aims to advance the empowerment of women and gender equality.

-Interactive discussions in both English and Malay languages took place during breakout sessions on the first and second day of the workshop, with an opportunity to work in smaller groups on a variety of practical exercises relevant to the work of the parliament.
+Interactive discussions in both English and Malay languages took place during breakout sessions on the first two days of the workshop, with an opportunity to work in smaller groups on a variety of practical exercises relevant to the work of the parliament.

 The workshop concluded with a lively and productive peer-to-peer exchange with Ms. Lotta Johnsson Fornarve, Second Deputy Speaker of the Swedish Parliament, followed by a joint plenary session, where each participant had an opportunity to speak up and share their insights via a Jamboard tool.